 The Coronavirus Aid, Relief and Economic Security (CARES) Act authorized the government to send checks to all individuals, paused federal student loan repayments, expanded unemployment benefits, offers mortgage and rent relief, and more.

-You can read more about how it’ll affect you by reading our breakdown of the $2 trillion aid package.
+You can read more with our breakdown of the $2 trillion aid package.